Key Takeaway

 Are fillers safe to get while on tirzepatide?

 Yes.
-There is no contraindication between tirzepatide and dermal fillers.
-However, many providers recommend waiting until your weight has stabilized before investing in filler treatments, as continued facial fat loss may alter results.
+There's no contraindication between tirzepatide and dermal fillers.
+But many providers recommend waiting until your weight has stabilized before investing in filler treatments, as continued facial fat loss may alter results.
 Discuss timing with both your prescriber and your cosmetic provider.